Bio

 Anastasia Rose

-Neurodivergent Musician, Poet, Model & Mental Health Advocate
+Neurodivergent Musician, Poet, Model, Artist, & Mental Health Advocate

 Anastasia's music career is eclectic.
 She has performed with ensembles such as the Crossmen Drum and Bugle Corps and Boston Crusaders Drum and Bugle Corps which showcased and competed in front of upwards of 20,000 people at venues like the Lucas Oil Stadium (home of the Indianapolis Colts), Sports Authority Field (home of the Denver Broncos), and MetLife Stadium (home of the New York Giants and New York Jets).
-Anastasia has also performed for various venues and festivals around the Denver metro area such as Herman's Hideaway, Your Mom's House, the People's Fair, Swallow Hill Music, and the Broomfield Summer Concert Series.
-She has also been part of ensembles that have opened for artists and bands across genres such as Emma Back, Younger Than Neil, and Write Minded.
+Anastasia has also performed for various venues and festivals around the Denver metro area such as The Federal Theater, The Aggie Theater, The Oriental Theater, Moxi Theater, the People's Fair, and Punk In The Park.
+She has toured with several bands including Occam's Rose in 2021, 2022, and 2023 and Then I Fly to perform at Ska By Ska West in 2022.
+She has recently been invited to be the Mental Health Advisor for the Keep The Beat initiative founded by the Colorado Music Hall of Fame.

 Anastasia has studied under impressive music educators, performers, and pedagogues such as Dr. Angela Winter, Leslie Boerger, Chad Pence, Dr. Alie Farley, Aaron Goldberg, Dr. Janet Landreth and Dr. Richard Shuster.
 As a multi-instrumentalist, Anastasia enjoys utilizing her graduate-level music education to compose and produce original scores such as those used in short films like the Austin Spotlight Film Festival finalist, Cease.
-She also arranges and builds upon others' songwriting such as with her bands, Then I Fly and Occam's Rose.
-Anastasia also performs for humanitarian events such as Sensory Friendly Concerts at Swallow Hill Music, grand opening of the Rehabilitative Rhythms clinic space, and provides music therapy for Gateway Shelter.
+She also arranges and builds upon others' songwriting such as with her band, Occam's Rose.
+Anastasia also performs for humanitarian events such as Sensory Friendly Concerts at Swallow Hill Music and the grand opening of the Rehabilitative Rhythms clinic space.

-As of late, in addition to her music, Anastasia has been engaging in several different creative projects such as releasing her first poetry collection, Poems for An Uncluttered Mind, and expanding her art portfolio as well as working on music videos for her current music with established artists and videographers such as Jessica Leza, Maricela Lazcano, and Rudy Ruiz one of which was released on June 23, 2020
+As of late, in addition to her music, Anastasia has been engaging in several different creative projects such as releasing her first two poetry collections, Poems for An Uncluttered Mind and Poems for An Open Heart and expanding her art portfolio as well as working on music videos for her current music with established artists, videographers, and directors such as Jessica Leza, Maricela Lazcano, Cassandra Flatt, Carissa Rhea Tajudeen, and Rudy Ruiz.